Skip to content

 Role

-Thomas Johnson is a Lecturer in the Department of Computer Science within the School of Science and Technology.
-In this role he splits his time between teaching as a lecturer and also working towards completing his PhD in Pervasive Computing and Data Science.
+Dr Thomas Johnson is currently a Lecturer in the Department of Computer Science within the School of Science and Technology and researcher in the Pervasive Computing Research Laboratory.

 Career overview

-Thomas was awarded a BSc.
-(Hons) Information and Communications Technology in 2016 and a MSc Computing Systems in 2017 both from Nottingham Trent University.
-He went on to be awarded in 2018 a PGCE in Primary Education within the Wider Curriculum with Qualified Teaching Status (QTS) from the University of Derby.
+Dr Johnson was awarded a BSc.
+(Hons) Information and Communications Technology in 2016 and an MSc Computing Systems in 2017 both from Nottingham Trent University.
+He went on to be awarded in 2018 a PGCE in Primary Education with Qualified Teaching Status (QTS) from the University of Derby.

 Research areas